 How can a drink driving lawyer help?

-Due to the serious consequences of being declared a habitual offender, it is advisable to take steps to have the declaration quashed, and an experienced drink driving lawyer can assist you in this process.
+Due to the serious consequences of being declared a habitual offender, it is advisable to take steps to have the declaration quashed, and an experienced, specialist traffic lawyer can assist you in this process.